ivanglie/ai-agent-demo/README.md

-# DeepSeek OpenAI Tool Calling Example
+# AI Agent Demo with DeepSeek

 Go application demonstrating tool calling with DeepSeek's API using the OpenAI Go client library.